Getting Started with KW47-LOC

 Use the pins tools to modify the LED routed pin - step 6

-14. Build and download the project as explained in the previous section
+14. Build and download the project per instruction in the previous section

 15. Run the application (you should now see the Green and Blue LED blinking alternately)